inirajan/inirajan/README.md

 - 👋 Hi, I’m @inirajan
-- 👀 I’m interested in App Development , Photoshop and Cyber security .
+- 👀 I’m interested in Web Development , Photoshop and Cyber security .
 - 🌱 I’m currently learning about Flutter and Java  .
 - 💞️ I’m looking to collaborate on